Upcoming Dates:

 Accommodation

-As already mentioned, our hotel is right in front of a beachbreak, it is long and mellow.
+As already mentioned, our base is right in front of a beachbreak, it is a long beach and has good peaky waves on a regular basis.
 There is a cool little surf vibe in the surrounding area with outdoor eateries, parks, walks to shrines, supermarkets and other stores.

 Bookings

-To secure your place, a deposit of $450 NZD will be needed, with the remaining balance due 90 days before departure.
-These coaching trips book up fast, so it is best to get in early to avoid missing out.
+To secure your place, a deposit of $800 NZD will be needed, with the remaining balance due 90 days before departure.